any-docs/css/content/guides/scroll_snap/basic_concepts/index.md

 ## Using scroll-margin

-The {{CSSxRef("scroll-margin")}} property or the longhand scroll margin values can be set on child elements, defining an outset from the defined box.
+The `scroll-margin` property or the longhand scroll margin values can be set on child elements, defining an outset from the defined box.
 This allows for different amounts of space for different child elements and can be used in conjunction with `scroll-padding` on the parent.

 ```html hidden live-sample___scroll-margin
 <article class="scroller">